 As my husband and I climbed the knoll on the path leading to the monuments, a bird sang on a low branch.
 The bird remained on the branch, it kept singing even as we got closer.
 In fact, it sang louder as we got closer and still didn't move even when I lifted my camera to within feet of it, and snapped.

 . . .
 I think I'd like to go back to the Memorial, and leave my camera behind; to experience the memorial again, the way I experienced the mountain the morning after the ice storms.
 It will be painful, I know.
-My my heart will break yet again.
-Again, I will loathe myself for my ignorance, and empathize greatly and sorrowfully with Black Americans.
+Again, I'll loathe myself for my ignorance, and empathize greatly and sorrowfully with Black Americans.
 But for Black Americans, the experience is in the bones.
 I want to know but I will never, ever know, like they know, from the bones. . .

 It was raining when we visited the Civil Rights Memorial.
 Rain fell on and mixed with the water flowing over the round granite table engraved with the names of the martyred.
 Solemnly, we touched the water, let our hands rest gently upon the names.
 Inside the Civil Rights Memorial Center which is adjacent to the Memorial, we added our names to the Wall of Tolerance, and pledged “to take a stand against hate and work for justice and tolerance in [our] daily lives.”